-Provision will be made in the EIA phase to consider the results of the specialist studies to exclude the sensitive areas presented in this Scoping Report, which includes any no-go buffer areas recommended by the specialists.
-The sensitive areas and associated buffers will be considered by the developer for the facility layout design to optimise the layout for avoidance of the environmental sensitivities identified.
-As part of the specialist studies undertaken, areas that will need to be avoided has been identified and includes two (02) small depression (wetland features) that were encountered and delineated in the aquatic ecological assessment.
-One (01) of these is located within the proposed PV area and will need to be avoided in the final design process.
+Provision has been made in this Draft EIA Report to consider the results of the specialist studies to exclude the sensitive areas presented, which includes any no-go buffer areas recommended by the specialists i.e., the small depression wetland.
+The sensitive areas and associated buffers have been considered by the developer for the facility layout design to optimise the layout for avoidance of the environmental sensitivities identified.
+As part of the specialist studies undertaken, areas that will need to be avoided has been identified and includes a small depression (wetland features) that was encountered and delineated in the aquatic ecological assessment.
+The avifauna study has identified two (02) artificial (livestock) watering points.
+However, these will be decommissioned and constructed over.
 The development footprint is however large enough to ensure the avoidance of the sensitive features and the associated buffers by the facility layout and still provide an opportunity for the successful development and operation of the proposed PV facility from a technical perspective.
 Therefore, a single preferred location alternative was assessed - refer to Figure 5.1.